As of 2022, eligibility for FCHI-2 will also be available to housing providers whose federal operating agreement expired prior to April 1, 2016.

 Schedule B and Schedule F will be amended as the funding amount fluctuates and as phases are added to FCHI-2, if applicable.

-For cases where a housing provider has multi-phased accounts with operating agreements expiring at the same time, the FCHI-2 agreement will facilitate the consolidation of all units under one master agreement.
+For cases where a housing provider has multiples accounts or multi-phased accounts, the FCHI-2 agreement will facilitate the consolidation of all units under one master agreement.

 The housing provider will have at least 30 days to confirm whether they wish to sign the agreement and receive the associated funding under FCHI-2.